Estecka/mc-Variants-CIT-wiki/Module-Types.md

 - `scale`: *Optional positive integer, defaults to the item's maximum durability.* The range of values to use.
 For example, with a scale of 100, the variant will be the precentage of durability, instead of the raw durability.

-## `enchantment`
+## `enchantment`, `stored_enchantment`
-Copies the variant from a single enchantment in the item component `enchantments`, used by enchanted tools and armours.
+Derives the variant ID from one of the enchantment on the item, optionally including the enchantment's level.
+Tools should use `enchantments`, and books should use `stored_enchantment`.

 This will prioritize enchantments that, in order: have available models, have the largest exclusive set, or have the highest level.

+If the special model "`multi`"  is defined, it will be used on items with more than one enchantments.
+This will only count enchantments that are not defined in the `requiredEnchantment` parameter.

-While one module can only work with a single enchantment, it's still possible to create CITs based on multiple enchantments, by using multiple modules with different priorities and parameters.
+While one module can only work with a single enchantment, it is still possible to create CITs based on multiple enchantments, by using multiple modules with different priorities and `requiredEnchantments` parameters.

 ### Parameters:
+- `levelSeparator`: _Optional, String._ If set, the module will add the enchantment level at the end of the variant ID, using the given separator.
+The module will fall back to lower-level CITs, if it can't find one that matches the item's exact level.
+Finally, if none could be found, the module will fall back to level-invariant CITs.
 - `requiredEnchantments`: *Optional, maps Identifiers to Integers.* The module will only be applied to items that have enough levels in the specified enchantments.
-Enchantments listed here are completely excluded Copies being as the item variant.
+Enchantments listed here will never be selected as the variant ID.

 ### Example:
 This module will manage CITs that only have a single enchantment: